 A. Members must ride the bus to and from all out of town games, competitions, or other events.
 Only parental permission, communicated by that parent, will release the cheerleader to ride home with that parent only.
 Special permission must be granted in writing to the coach.

 B. Members are responsible for their equipment for the duration of the trip.

-Revision of the Constitution after initial annual approval shall follow the steps outlined in the Administrative Regulation for Student Organization Constitutions.
+Revision of the constitution after initial annual approval shall follow the steps outlined in the Administrative Guideline for Student Organization Constitutions.
 The constitution is reviewed each year prior to tryouts and goes into effect upon tryouts for the upcoming year.